Welcome to Year 4!

-Every Friday there will be regular literacy and numeracy activities which the children will take home with them and are to bring it in on Wednesday.
-Other activities such as projects for History or Geography work will be set as appropriate throughout the year.
+There will be regular literacy and numeracy activities.
+Other activities such as projects for Topic will be set as appropriate throughout the year.
 As a school we appreciate any feedback you give us and the support you will be giving your children to complete their tasks successfully.
 Please do not hesitate to come and see me if you have any concerns.

 Children read daily in SFA and will be given the opportunity to read for enjoyment in class at least 4 times a week.
 We will not send reading books home unless you specifically want your child to have one.
-If you would like your child to bring a reading book home, then please hear your child read for 20-30 minutes at least 3 times a week and sign the reading diary.
+If you would like your child to bring a reading book home, then please hear your child read for 20-30 minutes at least 3 times a week and sign the reading record book.
+Once informed whether you want your child to bring a book home, I will give your child a reading record book and a reading book every Friday.
 The children will earn merits if they do this and return their homework on time.

 Dates for the diary

 Friday 20th October- Break up for Half Term

 Monday 30th October- Back to school.